TaoLv/gluon-nlp/scripts/bert/index.rst

 It gets RTE validation accuracy of `70.8% <https://raw.githubusercontent.com/dmlc/web-data/master/gluonnlp/logs/bert/finetuned_rte.log>`_
 , whereas the the original Tensorflow implementation give evaluation results 66.4%.

-Use the following command to make inference of fine-tuned BERT model for classification on the GLUE(MRPC) dataset.
+Use the following command to make inference of fine-tuned BERT model for classification on the MRPC dataset.

 .. code-block:: console